Table of Contents

 Tolka – Landruk – New Bridge – Jhinu Danda – Chhomrong

-Maya, the owner of the lodge, gave me an egg and chapati (one kind of bread).
+Maya, the owner of the lodge arranged it, she gave me an egg and chapati (one kind of bread).
 The tea tasted better than any tea I ever took in my life.
 It’s time to hit the road.
 I said goodbye to Maya and my journey began.

 When I reached Tolka last night, it was dark and I couldn’t see how Tolka looked.
 It’s daytime now, and I had the fortune of seeing the majestic Macchapuchare in the distance.
 The meaning of Macchapuchare is fishtail (Maccha – Fish, Puchare – Tail).
 The mountain looks like the tail of a fish.
 For the next few days, we will be seeing Macchapuchare in many directions, to our left, to our right.

 There were more kids on the road compared to adults.
 Two such little angels blocked our way and demanded extortion.
 We nodded, laughed, and could barely escape (or embrace) it.

 The sun has become hotter by the moment.
 It was necessary.
 We needed warmth.
 We were surpassing villages.
 Each of them has lodges.
 Those are known as Tea houses, too.
 Many call the trek tea house trek for this.

 We started seeing waterfalls and crossing bridges.
 I was carrying a Lifestraw water purifier with me, I hate taking chlorine tablets.
 The springs and waterfalls were making my task easy.
 I was refilling from those sources and using my Lifestraw to drink.
 A common mistake people make in cool weather.
 They don’t drink enough water.
 However, the body needs water, and it’s important to be hydrated even if the weather is cold.